 Located at Praspiekt Niezaliežnasci 17. you will find the KGB Headquarters!
 And although officially you aren’t supposed to take pictures of government buildings, it’s still an impressive sight.

-What do the locals do in Minsk?
+But what do the locals do in Minsk?

 Where do the locals go for the best local food?
 Where can you find the nicest view?
 And where do they go on Friday night to celebrate the weekend?
 Finding out is exactly what we want to do!